top of page

 One of the most important capabilities that Google Analytics offers is the ability to compare how your current efforts are performing against previous baselines.
 But, you need to begin tracking that historical data to be able to compare it later.
 The sooner you set up your GA4 property, the more historical data you’ll have to compare against, which can help you make better business decisions.

 Now if you really want to unlock the full value of your data, try linking GA4 with Google Search Console and check out our guide to understanding organic traffic.
+You can even use GA4 to automatically monitor your backlinks as part of an advanced SEO strategy.

 james clark